seontechnologies/playwright-utils/README.md

 import { isTokenExpired } from './token/is-expired'
 import { extractToken, extractCookies } from './token/extract'
 import { getEnvironment } from './get-environment'
-import { getUserRole } from './get-user-role'
+import { getUserIdentifier } from './get-user-identifier'

 const myCustomProvider: AuthProvider = {
   // Get the current environment to use getEnvironment,

-  // Get the current user role to use getUserRole,
+  // Get the current user identifier to use getUserIdentifier,

   // Extract token from storage state extractToken,